giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

                 |                                                                                 |
                 +---------------------------------------------------------------------------------+
 {: #kubernetes_metrics title="Collection and exposure of
-metrics using the Kubernetes metric API." }
+metrics using the Kubernetes Metrics API." }

 ## Mapping the Kubernetes Metrics API and the CATS Architectures